Matthew Crosby: Career

 Crosby was originally a teacher but left the profession to try comedy in 2004.
 He has since performed stand-up and sketch comedy all over the world, and was a semi-finalist for the BBC New Act 2005.
 He comperes at several comedy venues including the Horsebridge Comedy Club in Whitstable.
 Crosby is a founding member of sketch team Pappy's, formerly known as Pappy's Fun Club.

 In August 2006 Crosby performed at the Edinburgh Festival Fringe in two shows: the Comedy Bucket, a stand-up showcase, and Pappy's Fun Club.
 In August 2007 the Edinburgh run of Pappy's Fun Club was nominated for an if.comedy award, formerly known as the Perrier award.
 Crosby performed stand-up as part of the Leicester Comedy Festival in 2007 and 2008.
 He also performed during the Melbourne International Comedy Festival in 2008.

 As part of Pappy's Fun Club, Crosby returned to the Edinburgh Fringe with Funergy in 2008, World Record Attempt: 200 Sketches in an Hour in 2009, All Business in 2010, and Last Show Ever in 2012.
 Each show was followed by a tour of the UK.

 Crosby was a regular contributor to comedy podcast Answer Me This!, playing various characters in jingles and sketches.

 Crosby took his debut solo stand-up show, Adventure Party, to the Edinburgh Festival Fringe in 2011, where it received a number of 4* reviews.

 Crosby is co-creator of the BBC Three sitcom Badults which ran for two series.

 In 2015 Crosby took another solo hour show to Edinburgh called Smaller Than Life.
 The show notably included a semi-naked impression of Vladimir Putin.
 He co-devised and co-wrote the comedy panel show Hypothetical for UK TV channel Dave.

 In June 2019, Crosby launched a new Sunday morning show on Radio X with fellow comedian, Ed Gamble.

+In July 2026, Crosby, along with fellow Pappy's comedians Ben Clark and Tom Parry, was awarded an honorary Doctor of Arts from the University of Kent.

-Crosby lives in Beckenham, Greater London, with his wife and two children.
+Crosby lives in Beckenham, which he asserts to be in Greater London, with his wife and two children.